xue1993/-federated_learning/README.md

 the original code is from https://github.com/AshwinRJ/Federated-Learning-PyTorch (see for introduction and parameters setting）

 ## how to use it(still in trouble)
+0.open your notebook, like jupter/google colab
-1.download/git clone the repo in local computer or google drive 2.open demo.ipynb in google, reset the path
-3.change the 'edit/notebook setting' to GPU
+1.download/git clone the repo in local computer or google drive 2.change the 'edit/notebook setting' to GPU
+3.open demo.ipynb in google, reset the path
-4.run command '%run federated_main'
+4.run command '%run federated_main.ipynb'
 5.upload the output in save folder

 ## our revision includes：